valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 You look around.
 The sun softly kisses your exposed skin with her rays.
 You gently bask in her glory, raising your face towards her.
 Below, the plants softly sway in a gentle breeze as though worshipping her as well.
 ```
-List of common categories to throw inside Author's Notes: author, writing style, genre, theme, setting, scene, format, goal, situation, storyline.
+List of common categories to throw inside Author's Notes: `author, writing style, genre, theme, setting, scene, format, goal, situation, storyline`.

 A/N understands JSON too.
 Its entirely possible to do something like `A/N: [{"writing style":["descriptive", "elegant", "gritty"], "wording":["archaic", "Cockney accent"], "current state":"indoors"}]`

 Some users have been experimenting with A/N for doctoring output and specifically managing randomness.
 Lower randomness is more consistent and predictable as it makes the AI's predictions more deterministic, but this comes at the expense of it feeling 'more dumb', hence higher randomness being desirable for verbosity.
-According to CrisAIcilian `This novel has no plot twists, it follows a linear storyline.` is a very effective phrase to include in A/N to increase consistency.
+According to CrisAIcilian `This novel has no plot twists, it follows a linear storyline.` is an effective phrase to include in A/N to increase consistency.
 This way his stories can stay on track even at 1.3 randomness.
 He finds that `Writing style:` and `Genre:` are useful categories to use most of the time.
 Writing style improves writing, genre works like a mini-prompt.
 More useful notes on writing A/N from Cris:
 ```
 "Author:" is added when you want to do a convincing real author (combined with "Writing style: literary, author-name.)
 "Setting:" "Theme:" "Subject:" have their uses, depends on the content.
 "Title:" works at least on LOTR and "gone with the wind".
 Didn't test other titles.
 Famous ones should work.
 Has to be a real title, "star wars" is not a title, it's a movie franchise.
 The writing styles, most don't work on Griffin.
 Only the descriptive-branch works on Griffin. "descriptive" works, "narrative" and another one I can't remember (according to Zaltys) also works on Griffin.